dmarcwise/dmarc-wiki/src/lib/providers/brevo.svelte.md

 <Block title="DKIM">

-Brevo supports DMARC compliance via DKIM, by supporting custom DKIM signatures.
+Brevo supports DMARC compliance via DKIM, thanks to custom DKIM signatures.

 To set up Brevo DKIM on your domain, follow these instructions: